Stability Analysis of Discrete-Time Linear Complementarity Systems

 The \emph{master problem} associated with~\eqref{sicpPgen} is

 The constraint~\eqref{sicpPgen-mp:c3} is a normalization constraint and does not affect the feasible region due to the homogeneity of~\eqref{feasPgen}.
 Specifically, if $\hat{\bfP}$ satisfies~\eqref{feasPgen} then $\hat{\bfP}/(\max_{i,j} \mysub{\hat{\bfP}}{ij})$ also satisfies~\eqref{feasPgen}.
-From a computational standpoint~\eqref{sicpPgen-mp:c3} serves to bound the feasible region and ensures that an optimal solution to the linear program~\eqref{sicpPgen-mp} always exists as long as $\setU^l \neq \emptyset$.
+From a computational standpoint~\eqref{sicpPgen-mp:c3} serves to bound the feasible region and ensures that an optimal solution to the linear program~\eqref{sicpPgen-mp} always exists as long as $\setU^l \neq \emptyset$ as we show in the following.
 Note that from ~\eqref{sicpPgen-mp} we have that

 Thus, if $\setU^l \neq \emptyset$, an optimal solution to~\eqref{sicpPgen-mp} must have optimal value at most $n$, since